plone/training/theming/theme-package.rst

      </dependencies>
    </metadata>

-This we will register all less files of barceloneta theme in the resource registry, so that we can use theme in our custom less files.
+This will register all LESS files of the Barceloneta theme in Plone's resource registry, so that we can use theme in our custom LESS files.

-Now let's add some less files ``main.less`` and ``custom.less`` to our css folder:
+Now let's add the two LESS files ``main.less`` and ``custom.less`` to our CSS
+folder:

 .. code-block:: bash